 Diet Approved?
 YES!

-Avocados fit into the Mediterranean Diet, DASH eating plan and dietary programs from some of the world’s leading nutrition organizations such as the USDA’s Dietary Guidelines for Americans 2010.
+Avocados fit into the Paleo and Mediterranean diets as well as the DASH eating plan and dietary programs from some of the world’s leading nutrition organizations such as the USDA’s Dietary Guidelines for Americans.

 Beneficial for baby